levelten/google-analytics-in/readme.txt

 = Some settings are missing in the video tutorial =

-We are constantly improving Google Analytics IN for WP, sometimes the video tutorial may be a little outdated.
+We are constantly improving GAinWP, sometimes the video tutorial may be a little outdated.

 = How can I suggest a new feature, contribute or report a bug? =